jankeesvw/LogMeister/README.markdown

 ## Included loggers

-By default 6 loggers are included.
+By default 8 loggers are included.
 These are the loggers I happen to use over the last years.
 It's really easy to add another logger skip to the ‘Creating your own connector’ section if you want to know how.

 Included loggers:

 * Firebug
+* Flash (regular traces)
+* Monster Debugger v2
+* Monster Debugger v3 (NEW!)
+* Server (to be open sourced)
+* Sosmax
 * Trazzle
-* Sosmax
-* Flash (regular traces)
-* Monster Debugger
 * Yalog
-* Server (to be open sourced)

 ## Usage